robertmartin8/ReasonableDeviations/README.md

 ## License

-Code can be reproduced with attribution and without warranty, under the [MIT license](LICENSE.md).
+Code for the website can be reproduced with attribution and without warranty, under the [MIT license](LICENSE.md).

+Content is licensed under the Creative Commons.